wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Reference example filename

 At the start of a code snippet, it can be helpful to reference an example filename at the top.
-E.g. `# wagtail_hooks.py` or `// js/my-custom.js`.
+For example: `# wagtail_hooks.py` or `// js/my-custom.js`.

 ### CSP (Content Security Policy) compliance